gcziprusz/project-tmpl/README-SETUP.md

 If everything all worked, take a minute and pat yourself and your teammates on the back.
 At this point you might be wondering "where in the cloud is my website that's now being deployed??".
 Good question.
 You can find the answer by running the command `aws cloudfront list-distributions` and looking for a key named `DomainName` (or logging into the AWS Web Management Console and loading the CloudFront console).
 That should have a value like `ALPHANUMERIC.cloudfront.net`, you can open that in your browser.
 If everything has been configured correctly you can open the browser dev tools and see your web app making requests to a URL like `https://GATEWAY_RESOURCE_ID.execute-api.us-east-2.amazonaws.com/Prod/`.

+> **TIP:** The CloudFront domain should also have been output at the end of the `sam deploy` command that you ran for this scenario.

 #### Development Process Overview

-Once you (or someone on your team) have done all the configuration outlined above, things should be much simpler.
-All the AWS and GitHub configuration shouldn't require (too many) changes, so you can focus on developing your software.
+Once you (or someone on your team) have performed all the configuration steps outlined above, things should be much simpler.
+All the AWS and GitHub configuration shouldn't require (too many) changes from this point, so you can focus on developing your software.
 You'll follow a process like the following:

 1. Create a branch named `feature/NAME-OF-FEATURE` and commit your changes to that branch.
    - As you push changes to this branch, the `build-feature` job in the GitHub Actions will build the code.